kontent-ai/delivery-sdk-js/README.md

 var deliveryClient = new KenticoCloud.DeliveryClient(config);

 /**
- * Fetch all items of 'movie' type and given parameters from Kentico Cloud */ deliveryClient.items()
+ * Fetch all items of 'movie' type and given parameters from Kentico Cloud.
+ * Important note: SDK will convert items to your type if you registered it.
+For example,
+ * in this case the objects will be of 'Movie' type we defined above.
+ * If you don't use custom models, 'ContentItem' object instances will be returned.
+ */
+deliveryClient.items()
     .type('movie')